asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

 * [Chapter 2.
 Three Maps](#chapter-2-three-maps) - learn to see the bigger picture, understand and navigate your org for effective buy-in, think about your work and journey.
 * [Chapter 3.
 Creating the Big Picture](#chapter-3-creating-the-big-picture) - describes the pre-work in preparing technical vision and strategy docs.
 * [Chapter 4.
 Finite Time](#chapter-4-finite-time) - guides on choosing projects with impact and managing one's resources.
+* [Chapter 5.
+Leading Big Projects](#chapter-5-leading-big-projects) - guides on leading projects from start to end, and navigating roadblocks.

 ---